 Own the top position by pausing briefly with your elbow locked out, wrist straight and strong, keeping your shoulder packed and your ribs down.

 The descent must be active, aggressively flip the bell over your wrist, as the bell descends, pull your elbow back to your side and pull the kettlebell back between your legs, taking a breath in thru your nose, returning to the start position after the hike.
-Do 5 reps on each arm every minute for 7 minutes until it feels natural, then add one more rep until you can easily do 10. then its tie to increase the load and start over at 5.
+Do 5 reps on each arm every minute for 7 minutes until it feels natural, then add one more rep until you can easily do 10.
+Now, its time to increase the load and start over at 5.